Step 1: Review our Behavior Assays & Contact Us!

 If you wish to use our full-service option where we run the behavioral experiments for you, no training is required.

-We can assist you with extracting data off of the software when applicable.
-We can then set up a free appointment to review your data and help you interpret your findings.
+For your first experiment, we can provide free training on using the behavior software and extracting data off of the software when applicable.
+We are also happy to set up an appointment to review your data and help you interpret your findings.

 Please remember to include the UCLA Behavioral Testing Core in your publication: